 - Name 10 things you cannot live without – don’t take this question too literally.*

-* Thanks to motivationgrid.com for the above examples.
+* Thanks to motivationgrid.com for the this example.

 Review or get started with week one here